Pungyeon/required/README.md

 	...
 ```

 Of course, doing this by itself, doesn't actually get us anywhere closer to cleaner code.
 We simply just wrapped our logical operation in a function and return an error, rather than the `bool`.
 In fact most would argue that this is actually worse, than what we had before.
 However, this is one of those cases where it's necessary to take a step back, before taking two steps forward.
 After this small refactor, we can see that all of our assertions are returning an `error` value.
-We can use this, to create another wrapping function, which will accept a _varadiac_ `error` parameter, which we will iterate, returning any eventual values, which aren't `nil`:
+We can use this, to create another wrapping function, which will accept a _varadiac_ `error` parameter.
+We will iterate over these errors, returning the first value which doesn't equal `nil`.
+If all errors are `nil`, we will simply return `nil`:

 ```go
 func validateMany(assertions ...error) error {